Originate/guide/pull_requests.md

 “Did i offend you?”.
 More often than not, this will lead to both parties realizing that there is a miscommunication.

 If the argument is over something arbitrary, you can ask your tech lead for help.
 If the reviewer insists, sometimes it’s helpful to continue the conversation in person or over the phone.
-Text-based conversation loses much of the subtleties of communication, and as such sometimes you need to hear someones voice to come to an agreement.
+Text-based conversation loses much of the subtleties of communication, and as such sometimes you need to hear someone's voice to come to an agreement.
 In this case, you will often find out that while you thought the reviewer was being harsh, it was actually a miscommunication.
 These things happen.

 In order to avoid situations like this, always remember that we review the code, not the other person.
 Criticism should be taken professionally and not personally.

 ## Workflow

-* submit PR
+* Submit PR
-* tag relevant parties (using GitHub’s `@username`)
+* Tag relevant parties (using GitHub’s `@username`)
-* describe changes
+* Describe changes
-* add comments about parts you need help with/are unsure about/etc
+* Add comments about parts you need help with/are unsure about/etc.
-* people review
+* People review
-* discuss/make changes per review
+* Discuss/make changes per review
-* if people sign off/you get LGTM, then you can merge and delete the branch
+* If people sign off/you get LGTM, then you can merge and delete the branch

 ## Code Review Cheat Sheet